eu-digital-identity-wallet/eudi-doc-testing-application/doc/performance/preformance_test_results.md

 | **PID Provider** | A Member State or legal entity providing Person Identification Data to Users. |
 | **Relying Party** | Private or Public party providing online services, intending to utilize the EUDI Wallet for user identification and authentication purposes. |

+## Performance Test Execution Summary

+All performance test scenarios were executed manually on each of the two real devices listed below.
+This manual approach ensured consistent execution flow and accurate measurement of each metric.

+After each test execution:

+- CPU/memory, Network activity, Response time and app stability usage were recorded using Android Studio Profiler (Android) and Xcode Instruments (iOS).

+Results were documented immediately after each scenario to ensure precision and traceability.

+The detailed results and graphs for each test execution are available below.

 ## Test Environment

 The following specifications describe the environment in which performance testing was conducted.